HaniSource/components/components/layout/usage.md

 The Layout component is the foundation of Sheaf UI's layout system.
 It orchestrates the entire application structure by managing viewport detection, sidebar collapse state, and coordinating child components (Sidebar, Header, Main) across different screen sizes.

-Think of it as the conductor of an orchestra—it doesn't make much noise itself, but it ensures every component works together harmoniously.
+Think of it as the conductor of an orchestra, it doesn't make much noise itself, but it ensures every component works together harmoniously.

 ### Installation